Oslo Cruise Port Guide, Norway (UPDATED 2023)

 • Tram line #12 is located 500 m from the Oslo cruise terminal, and you can use it to get to Vigeland Park.

-• You can use the same tickets for all types of public transport (bus, train, tram, metro, ferry – except for the Bygdøy ferry), and they need to be pre-purchased at the Tourist information center on the pier, or at any kiosk, Ruter’s sales point or ticket machine.
-A single adult ticket for 2 zones costs 66 KR (around $6.30) and is valid for 60 minutes.
-A daily ticket for adults costs 121 KR (around $11.50) and is valid only for Zone 1.
+• You can use the same tickets for all types of public transport (bus, train, tram, metro, ferry – except for the Bygdøy ferry), and they need to be pre-purchased at the Tourist information center on the pier, or any kiosk, Ruter’s sales point or ticket machine.
 Tickets bought on the tram/bus are more expensive than the ones purchased at the kiosk.

 • The local currency in Norway is the Norwegian krone (currency code: NOK; symbol KR).
-1 USD equals 10.50 KR.
-Credit cards and the local currency is widely accepted.
+1 USD equals 10.55 KR.
+Credit cards and the local currency are widely accepted.
 See the currency converter

 • Taxis are available at designated stations and they are mostly metered.
 However, taxi rates in Oslo are one of the highest in Norway.
-Most common credit cards can be used to pay for taxis, just make sure to inform the driver at the start of the trip if this will be your method of payment.
-Taxi can charge you $25-30 just for a short 10-minute ride.
-Therefore, the best option is to use public transport, book a shore excursion, or explore the city on your own.
+Credit cards can be used to pay for taxis, just make sure to inform the driver at the start of the trip if this will be your method of payment.
+Alternatively, to avoid paying for taxis, you can use public transport, book a shore excursion, or explore the city on your own.

 • Oslo Hop on hop off sightseeing buses are available within a 5-10 minute walking distance from the Oslo cruise terminal.
 Wherever your ship docks (there are a few other piers close by without any facilities), it is easy to reach Hop on hop off bus stop.
 The bus stop is Akershus Fortress and Castle/Cruise Ship Terminal.
 The loop takes 70 minutes and it includes stops at major city attractions: the Vigeland Sculpture Park, the Norwegian Museum of Cultural History, the Fram Polar Ship Museum, the Kon-Tiki Museum, the Viking Ship Museum, the National Opera House, the Historical Museum, the Norwegian Parliament, the Nobel Peace Center, Karl Johans Gate, and others.
 Check out Oslo Hop on Hop off bus tours on Viator and Get Your Guide

 • The ferry to the Bygdøy Peninsula operates between March and October.
 It departs every 30 minutes from City Hall Pier 3, located a 10-minute walk from the cruise terminal.
 It’s highly recommended to purchase the tickets at the ticket office at the ferry terminal because onboard the ferry you’ll pay more.
-Adults pay 58 NOK one-way (68 NOK if paid onboard) and 92 NOK all day.
-Children 6-18 years old pay 29 NOK one way and 46 NOK all-day pass.
-The ferry has 2 stops: 1st stop Dronningen – Norwegian Museum of Cultural History and Oscarshall;
+The ferry has 2 stops: 1st stop Dronningen – Norwegian Museum of Cultural History and Oscarshall; 2nd stop Bygdøynes – Kon-Tiki, Fram and Norwegian Maritime Museum.
+Ruter’s regular public transportation tickets do not apply on the ferry to the Bygdøy Peninsula.
+The ferry is free with the Oslo Pass.

 • Oslo Airport is located 48 km/30 miles (a 40-minute drive) northeast of Oslo cruise port.